jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Our workplaces are riddled with too many bureaucrats and managers.
 This way of life made us very unhappy.
 I wrote a book to try to convince you, it also made us dangerously complacent too.
 And now, sadly, it's obvious for everyone to see and feel with every moment we hear "it's getting closer".

 Our society is fragile, because our "eight different bosses" micro-management culture has been running our hospitals, insurance companies, and so many other industries, for generations.

-Your unhappiness was a warning that our society wasn't prepared for tough times.

-Because, instead of using Internet Age technologies to evolve a more prepared and antifragile way of life, we've done nothing.
+Because, instead of using Internet Age technologies to evolve a more prepared and antifragile way of life, that for example doesn't force insurance adjusters to drive in the very storms causing a huge spike in car accidents, or gives us direct access to medical advice during a pandemic, we've done nothing.
 We let self-interested bosses tell us how to evolve.

-So, now, you're a person with super-advanced apps like Skype, Instagram, and Google Maps.
-But, you're watching CNN and reading random bullshit on the internet while a novel disease is searching the globe for human hosts.
+So, now, regular people have super-advanced apps like Skype, Instagram, and Google Maps.
+But, we're all watching CNN, reading random bullshit on the internet, and wondering how we'll earn a livng, while a novel disease is searching the globe for human hosts.

-Internet Age technology can us deal with crisis far better.
+Internet Age technology can empower us against with crisis far better.
 For example, watch _The Pharmicist_ on Netflix, and you'll see how a simple online database of prescriptions stopped oxycontin pill mills.
 Too bad it took bureaucrats and politicians many years to make.
-If done sooner (or if the people banded together proactively), we would have found out which corrupt doctors were responsible for the oxycontin epidemic.
-In fact, with open-source software (the free technology that makes programs like Instagram possible), we could have made a simple and secure prescription database before the epidemic happened.
+If done sooner we would have found out which corrupt doctors were responsible for the oxycontin epidemic.
+In fact, with open-source software (the free technology that makes programs like Instagram possible), the public could have banded together and made a simple and secure prescription database before over 500,000 of us overdosed on prescribed heroin.

 But, the people on Main Street didn’t use internet technologies to upgrade our civilization.
 Instead, we listened to “eight different” bosses drone on about mission statements.
 This made us unhappy with our everyday lives and society.
 Now it's made us scared because as we depend on our weakened health-care system to stop this pandemic.